 Conclusion

 These 15 Git command line tips lay a strong foundation for both solo projects and team-based workflows.
 Mastering these basics ensures that you'll work efficiently, minimize errors, and maintain a clean project history.
-Over time, as you get comfortable with each command, your confidence in managing code will grow.
+Over time, as you get comfortable with each command, your confidence in managing code will grow, and you'll be able to easily add these 10 new Git commands to your workflow.

 Git's power is in its flexibility, and learning the command line lets you tap into that fully.
 Practice them, apply them, and let them become second nature for a smoother development experience.